uxlfoundation/oneapi-construction-kit/doc/scripts.rst

 and Jenkins continuous integration.

 .. seealso::
-  Consult the Jenkins section of the ComputeAorta Handbook for details on how these scripts are used in our continuous integration setup.
+  Consult the Jenkins section of the oneAPI Construction Kit Handbook for details on how these scripts are used in our continuous integration setup.

 Sanitizers
 ##########

-ComputeAorta supports building with `sanitizers`_ enabled, where the sanitizer settings can be configured at both compile-time and run-time.
+oneAPI Construction Kit supports building with `sanitizers`_ enabled, where the sanitizer settings can be configured at both compile-time and run-time.
 We provide the following files to allow our CMake build and test targets to define consistent settings.

 tsan_suppressions.txt
   A path to this file is set in the ``TSAN_OPTIONS="suppressions=..."``